Product Manager Performance Goals: 5 Examples & Tips

 Make your goals measurable

-Echometer is a tool that focuses in particular on the topic of "continuous improvement" of teams' ability to deliver.
-In particular, it helps teams that do not have a dedicated full-time Scrum Master through digital coaching.
+One tool that particularly focuses on the topic of “continuous improvement” of the delivery capability of teams is Echometer.
+It especially helps teams that do not have a dedicated full-time Scrum Master through digital coaching.

 On the one hand, Echometer helps with team coaching with a retrospective tool, but also with a one-to-one meeting tool.
 It focuses on making any team leads from agile teams that have regular one-to-one meetings more efficient.